MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     =#

 Vector-valued functions give rise to plural queries.
-Here, the unit range constructor, which produces a vector output, is lifted to a query combinator that builds plural queries.
+Here, the unit range constructor is lifted to a query combinator that builds plural queries.

     OneTo(X) = Lift(:, (1, X))